-- What are the challenges is the product owner expected to overcome?
+- What challenges is the Product Owner expected to overcome?

 Let’s get started!Read article in German

-The role of product owner originated in Scrum.
-However, many agile teams know and have someone who handles the associated tasks – even if they don’t use the scrum methodology.
+The role of Product Owner originated in Scrum.
+However, many agile teams know and have someone who handles the associated tasks – even if they do not use the Scrum methodology.

-In extreme programming (another agile approach besides scrum), for example, there’s the role called “on-site customer” or “customer proxy”.
+In extreme programming (another agile approach besides Scrum), for example, there is the role called “on-site customer” or “customer proxy”.
 Although this person is part of the product development team, their role is to represent the customer vis-à-vis the developers.

 - Serves the market and offers solutions to address existing or newly awakened demand

-- Provide their colleagues with solutions that are truly sensible and useful, at a reasonable amount of effort (applies to internal product development for other departments within the organization)
+- Provides solutions that are truly sensible and useful, at a reasonable amount of effort (applies to internal product development for other departments within the organization)